Have you ever been in a relationship that had you thinking that your partner had put a “spell” on you?

 An inability to trust your feelings and decisions

-If you recognize yourself in a codependent and in a manipulative relationship, please seek help.
+If you recognize yourself in a codependent and manipulative relationship, please seek help.

 There are many resources available to help you break these negative patterns and regain a solid sense of self.